chmodsayshello/Luanti32/README.md

 Luanti Clients...
 ON AN ESP32!

+Note: While even old WROOM-boards can handle can handle small minetest-game servers, I recommend you use an ESP32-S3.
+This essentially becomes a requirement once you wish to connect to Mineclonia servers.

 # DISCLAIMER
 This project is in a VERY early stage of development!
 Some, if not most portions of the code are extremly ugly and need a revamp (i.e. I made a mistake while parsing the SRP_S_B bytes and hardcoded size s to temporaily make this work).